aenygmatic/campaign-service-ts/README.md

 The backend service will host the ui under `http://localhost:3000/ui` after you built it.

+**NOTE:** The app will assume that a Postgres instance is running locally at port `5432` and with username password and databased setup as `postgres`.

 ### Running with npm

 You can run the project locally with npm